 My relationship with Israel began when I went on Birthright Winter of 2017, where I fell in love with the country.
 At the time, I had no real knowledge of Israel or its importance to the Jewish people.
 All I knew was that I loved the culture, the food and the community feel.
 I didn’t learn about Israel when I was younger, I never went to a Jewish Day School, or a Jewish summer camp, but there was also a plus side to that - I had no preconceived notions about Israel.

 After the 10 day trip, I missed the land I had learned to love.
 The trip is truly a trip of a lifetime and when it’s over, you don’t really know your next steps; especially regarding Israel.
 How do you stay connected?
 How do you take what you learned and bring it back to wherever you are from?
 How do you stay engaged with Israel when you’re so far away?
 It’s not easy because life gets away from you, we get distracted and time flies by.
-That was until I came to intern at Israel Forever and became a Virtual Citizen of Israel.
+That was until I went on to learn about Israel Forever and became a Virtual Citizen of Israel.

 Every morning, we would sit down and talk about current events.
 Our lunch breaks were filled with conversations that answered any questions we had regarding Israel, or the news.
 Elana would take us on trips to important sites that deepened our understanding of everyday life in Israel, environmental sites that allowed us to see the true beauty of Israel, and historical sites that reminded us why and how Israel is the ancient homeland of the Jews.
 She brought passion and love to our lives, and made us excited to come to work everyday.